 - Department or Agency Fees.
 There is no fee for the placement of a child with special needs.
 Departments and agencies should charge adoptive parents reasonable fees for services rendered.

 - The court requirement of an account of expenses.
-Parties to the adoption proceedings have 15 days from the date the claim is filed – or five months after receiving the child – to file an affidavit regarding expenses.
-This must contain all fees, donations and expenses paid to them in connection to the adoption proceedings.
+The adoptive parents must file an affidavit regarding expenses.
+This must contain all fees, donations and expenses paid by them in connection to the adoption proceedings.

 Adoption Attorneys in or around Reno and Las Vegas

-These are just a few of Nevada’s adoption laws, yet there are several more that could affect your case, including federal adoption laws.
+These are just a few of Nevada’s adoption laws, yet there are several more that could affect your case, including federal laws regarding adoptions.
 If you or a loved one is seriously considering adopting a child or using a surrogate, please contact our Reno adoption attorney at Eric A. Stovall, Ltd. who will gladly assist you in your claim.